 - Free -- not attached to any proteins

-Usually you'll get a total testosterone test.
+Usually you'll get a total testosterone test as a screening test.
 This measures both free and attached testosterone.
 To diagnose certain conditions, doctors sometimes look only at free testosterone levels.

 In males, the testosterone test can help find the reason for sexual problems, like reduced sex drive or erectile dysfunction.
 If you’re having a hard time getting your partner pregnant, the test can tell if your blood testosterone level is low.
-It can also screen for problems with the hypothalamus or pituitary gland.
-This controls how much testosterone your body makes.
+A low testosterone level can also mean a problem with the hypothalamus or pituitary gland, which controls how much testosterone your body makes.

-In females, this test can find the reason you’re missing periods, not having periods, or having a hard time getting pregnant.
-Doctors can also use it to diagnose polycystic ovary syndrome (PCOS).
+In females, this test can find the reason you’re missing periods, not having periods, having a hard time getting pregnant or experiencing male patterns of hair growth such as on your chest or face.
+Doctors can also use it to help diagnose polycystic ovary syndrome (PCOS), which causes elevated testosterone.
 That’s a hormone problem that can cause irregular periods and make it hard to get pregnant.
-A testosterone test can also reveal if you might have a tumor in your ovaries that affects how much of the hormone your body produces.
+Testosterone testing is part of the work-up of certain adrenal tumors.

 Why Would I Get This Test?